NadeNa720/oliwka_translater/README.md

 ## Configuration
 - `DATABASE_URL`: database connection string.
 Defaults to local SQLite file `translations.db`.
-- `LIBRETRANSLATE_URL`: override the translation endpoint if you self-host LibreTranslate.
+- `LIBRETRANSLATE_URL`: override the primary translation endpoint if you self-host LibreTranslate; the app automatically falls back to public LibreTranslate instances if one endpoint is unreachable.
 - `PORT`: port for the Flask server (defaults to `5000`).

 ## Notes
 - Part-of-speech grouping uses lightweight heuristics for Russian and Spanish plus phrase detection.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
 - LibreTranslate is free but public instances may enforce fair-use limits.
-For unlimited usage, point `LIBRETRANSLATE_URL` to your own LibreTranslate deployment.
+For unlimited usage, point `LIBRETRANSLATE_URL` to your own LibreTranslate deployment; built-in fallbacks to public instances (translate.astian.org, libretranslate.de, translate.argosopentech.com) keep translations available when one instance is down.
 - SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.